danielkrupinski/Osiris/README.md

 Press `INSERT` key while focused on CS:GO window.

 ### Where is my config file saved?
-Configuration file is saved under name `Osiris` (without extension) in your `Documents` folder (`%USERPROFILE%\Documents`).
+Configuration files are saved inside `Osiris` folder in your `Documents` folder (`%USERPROFILE%\Documents\Osiris`).
 The config is binary serialized so it is not meant to be edited by humans.
 Sometimes after updates configuration file needs to be deleted and recreated.

 ### What is cheat execution entry point and where is it located?
 Osiris is based on six main global objects ("modules") - see [Osiris.cpp](https://github.com/danielkrupinski/Osiris/blob/master/Osiris/Osiris.cpp) file for detailes.
 The modules are initialized in the order they are declared in above file as they depend on each other.